 If anything, this animation makes clear the space is there!
 But what’s far more important: this type of junction eliminates conflict in turning and crossing movements far better than the advised solutions.
 So we question where NACTO looked for this “European best practice” which is actually nothing at all like what is implemented in any city in the Netherlands.

 However, of course “Europe” is not one place, and to talk of copying “Europe” is rather meaningless.
 No other country has the same standards as the Netherlands does, nor does any other country have the same participation in cycling that the Netherlands does.
-As David would tell you: “copying ‘best practice’ from the UK, for instance, would get you no-where at all”.

 In general, the timing of traffic lights does not disadvantage cyclists on the cycle path.
 In fact, in some instances, cyclists get a green light twice as frequently as drivers do.
 This is only possible to do if the modes are separated and have their own traffic lights.

 Picture update 18 April 2013; Photos of junctions that were designed following the principles explained in the video.